tylertitsworth/5th-age-srd/Classes/Occultist.md

 Once per level

-Standard Action to cast; you can only cast this spell out of battle
+Standard Action to cast

+You can only cast this spell out of battle

 **Trigger:** You realize that the last two minutes of out of battle roleplay or existence have gone horribly wrong and you want to rewind and try to redirect reality in a manner that you wish.